davidjoelhall/davidjoelhall.github.io/_posts/2020-08-17-iOS-13-home-screen,-2020---August.markdown

 - Photos
 - Safari

-I use every app on a daily basis and they're core to my say-to-day workflow.
+I use every app on a daily basis and they're core to my day-to-day workflow.

 ![home screen](/images/2020-08_-_home_screen.png)